Faint Line on a Pregnancy Test: What Does it Mean?

 Is a faint line still positive?

-When it comes to pregnancy tests, any line is considered a positive result.
+When it comes to pregnancy tests, any line is considered a positive result—even a faint line on a pregnancy test is a positive!
 That’s because a pregnancy test only turn positive when hCG is present in your urine.

 In most cases, hCG is not present in your urine unless you are pregnant.
 However, there are a few exceptions to this rule: